ddttom/doc2web/docs/prd.md

 - **Implementing comprehensive error handling and validation**
 - **Providing diagnostic tools for troubleshooting conversion issues**
 - **Extracting and calculating document statistics for metadata**
+- **Generating section IDs for direct navigation to numbered headings and paragraphs**

 The scope explicitly excludes: